katiabou/aDNA_course_2025/README.md

 bcftools index -f ${PHASED}
 ```

-### Step 7: Annoate the phased files (some fields are not carried over from the imputed to the phased files)
+### Step 7: Annotate the phased files (some fields are not carried over from the imputed to the phased files)
 ```
 LIGATED=output/GLIMPSE_ligated/${SAMPLE}.ligated.bcf
 PHASED=output/GLIMPSE_ligated/${SAMPLE}.phased.bcf